I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account: Phase 3: Deployment and Evaluation

-\textbf{Privacy and Intrusion.} Personalization often felt uncanny when the model surfaced highly specific details from my past.
+The diary entries also revealed moments where the model’s recall of personal details felt less like support and more like a breach of contextual boundaries, challenging my expectations of privacy.
 For instance, while recounting my family history, the LLM completed the story after just a couple of words, inserting accurate details that I had only mentioned once or twice in the training data.
-On one hand, this was impressive—proof that the system could retain and retrieve rare biographical information—but simultaneously felt invasive.
+On one hand, this was impressive, proof that the system could retain and retrieve rare biographical information, but simultaneously felt invasive.

-Intrusiveness depended heavily on context.
-In environments such as airports, suggestions felt more disruptive than helpful.
+Environmental context strongly shaped these feelings.
+In rushed public settings, such as airports, suggestions felt more disruptive than helpful.
 For instance, when I was at the airport late for my flight, in such scene, the AI just gets in the way, for utterances like “Hi, where is the priority line”, or “I need to take the laptop out”.
 During the 2+ hours I was at the airport, there was a sense of rush.
-In that timeframe, I received 130 suggestions which I all rejected, also my word output during that period was rather low with only 134 words typed in total.
-The constant flow of irrelevant or mistimed completions, coupled with the pressure of moving quickly through a public space, made the presence of AI more annoying than supportive.
-Instead of accelerating communication, the system became a source of friction.
+In that timeframe, I received 130 suggestions, which I rejected them all, my word output during that period was rather low, with only 134 words typed in total.
+Here, constant resurfacing of irrelevant completions reduced my sense of control and made the AI’s presence feel misaligned with the moment.

 In other contexts, the model tended to surface aspects of my religious background in moments where they were not contextually relevant.
 While sometimes these completions reflected accurate knowledge about me, their timing often felt inappropriate, shifting the tone of the exchange and risking awkwardness with partners who might not share the same background.
 For example, when introducing myself to someone in an academic environment or when chit-chatting with a labmate about what they did on the weekend (which has nothing to do with religion).
-Such moments illustrate a breakdown of contextual integrity: content that may be entirely appropriate in one relationship setting (e.g., with close friends) became misplaced in others (e.g., casual or professional interactions).
+These moments violated contextual integrity by bringing private identity markers into social situations where they did not belong, risking awkwardness or unwanted self-disclosure.